 This is one of the areas of the show that is super clever.
-The direction and editing of how Marc and Steven trade places, shown almost exclusively from only one of their points of view, works well and puts you in the headspace of whichever one of them is the protagonist for that particular sequence.
+The direction and editing of how Marc and Steven trade places, shown almost exclusively from only one of their points of view, works well and puts you in the headspace of whichever personality is currently the protagonist.
 Oscar Isaac is also excellent and creates two complete characters in very little time.
 In the first few episodes, some of the best scenes are simply him talking to himself in a mirror.

 Combine all this with some jarring tone changes -it can go from goofy to violent and back again pretty quickly- and some of Marvel’s signature CGI, colour grading, and framing issues, and you have what could be generously be called a mixed bag.
 I really like Oscar Isaac and I really like Ethan Hawke, but the series failed to grab me.

-Where two dozen films’ worth of context will let me forgive some brief explanations of new powersets, it won’t let me forgive them all.
-I am sure though that I am also in the minority and that the show will find its audience pretty quickly.
-Like I’ve said, there is a lot to like in the show and the lead performance is excellent.
-Still, it moves so fast that the characters have very little time to stop and breathe and interact.
-Those are the things I love about Marvel stories: the characters and how they interact, and without enough of that, Moon Knight –for me– is just another superhero show.
+Where two dozen films’ worth of context will let me forgive some brief explanations of new powersets, it won’t let me ignore them all.
+I am sure, though, that I am also in the minority and that the show will find its audience pretty quickly.
+As I’ve said, there is a lot to like in the show, and the lead performance is excellent.
+Still, it moves so fast that the characters have little time to stop, breathe, and interact.
+Those are the things I love about Marvel stories: the characters and how they interact and without enough of that, Moon Knight –for me– is just another superhero show.